The Average Deviation, like the Standard Deviation, is a measurement of the deviation of a set of points from their average.

 In the example above, the arguments to the Avedev function are input as 3 cell ranges.
 However, you can also input figures directly, as individual numbers or number arrays.

 For example, if, during January and February 2010 the sales figures are 13,000 and 14,500, you could add these directly into the above function as follows:

 This gives the updated average deviation value of 1,973.68.

-Further information and examples of the Excel Avedev function are provided on the Microsoft Office website.
+For further information and examples of the Excel Avedev function, see the Microsoft Office website.

 If you get an error from the Excel Avedev function this is likely to be one of the following: